Noo Saro-Wiwa: Writing

 Saro-Wiwa's first book was Looking for Transwonderland: Travels in Nigeria (Granta Books, 2012).
 It was nominated for the Dolman Best Travel Book Award, and was named the Sunday Times Travel Book of the Year in 2012.
 It was selected as BBC Radio 4's Book of the Week in 2012, and was nominated by the Financial Times as one of the best travel books of 2012.
 The Guardian newspaper also included it among its 10 Best Contemporary Books on Africa in 2012.
 It has been translated into French and Italian.
-In 2016 it won the Albatros Travel Literature Prize in Italy.
+In 2016, it won the Albatros Travel Literature Prize in Italy.

 In 2016, she contributed to the anthology An Unreliable Guide to London (Influx Press), as well as A Country of Refuge (Unbound), an anthology of writing on asylum seekers.
 Another of her stories also featured in La Felicità Degli Uomini Semplici (66th and 2nd), an Italian-language anthology based around football.

-Her second book, Black Ghosts: A Journey Into the Lives of Africans in China, was published by Canongate in 2023 and named the Edward Stanford Travel Book of the Year, 2025.
+Her second book, Black Ghosts: A Journey Into the Lives of Africans in China, was published by Canongate Books in 2023 and named the Edward Stanford Travel Book of the Year, 2025.

 She has contributed book reviews, travel, analysis and opinion articles for The Guardian, The Independent, The Financial Times, The Times Literary Supplement, City AM, La Repubblica, Prospect and The New York Times.

 Condé Nast Traveller magazine named Saro-Wiwa as one of the "30 Most Influential Female Travellers" in 2018.

 She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 She narrated the BBC documentary Silence Would Be Treason, broadcast 15 January 2022.
 The documentary includes letters sent by Ken Saro-Wiwa to the Irish nun, Sister Majella McCarron.

+In 2026, Noo authored The Burning Ground (Columbia Global Reports), which examines the social, political and environmental effects of the armed militancy that that arose following the death of her father, the environmental and human rights activist Ken Saro-Wiwa.
+She also wrote a report for The Dialtitled "Blood and Oil"on the impacts of international oil extraction in Nigeria.